5 Things You Need To Know About Allowing Your Employees To Take A Second Job

 #1 Employers Are Encouraged By The Government To Allow Employees To Take On A Second Job

-In line with the NWC recommendation, the Ministry of Manpower (MOM) posted a guide on second job arrangements for employers on its website.
-In short, it states that employers cannot stop employees from taking a second job unless there are:
+In line with the National Wage Council (NWC) recommendations, the Ministry of Manpower (MOM) stated that employers cannot stop employees from taking a second job unless there are:

 • prohibitions in their current employment contract from taking on other forms of work; and/or